 - Do not add new photo: If you have by mistakenly deleted photo from your iPod, do not insert new photo to the iPod if you want to reclaim the deleted photo.
 Once you delete photo the space is made existing so that new image can be stored but the data still resides in the iPod.
 In case you add new photo or other media files, data will be overwritten and you will permanently lose the earlier deleted photo.

 - Backup: Obtain a proper back up of all the images before synchronizing iPods with the PC.
 In case you are moving images from external hard disk to iPods, proper backup is necessary.
 Assume you want to regain iPods to factory settings, you must take a backup before selecting ‘Restore’ option in iPod.

 What if you have lost all the photos from your iPod?
 If you have restored your iPod using factory settings option or deleted important photos, there is no need to fear.
 You can recover all your photos from iPod using Remo recover (Windows) - Media edition on Windows operating system and Remo recover (Mac) - Media edition on Mac operating system.

-iPod Recoverysoftware makes use of best algorithm and does a detailed scan to recover all deleted or lost images from your iPod.
+iPod Recovery software makes use of best algorithm and does a detailed scan to recover deleted pictures from iPod.
 Making use of its user-friendly interface you can easily recover all your important photos.